 About the School

-The School of Integrative Studies (SIS) offers a distinctive experience that addresses contemporary social, global, and environmental challenges.
+The School of Integrative Studies (SIS) values an integrative and interdisciplinary approach that invites both undergraduate and graduate students to connect research, theory, and practice across multiple disciplines and experiences.
 Students connect academic interests with hands-on learning to prepare for a life and career with meaning and impact.
 Based in the College of Humanities and Social Sciences, SIS focuses on critical and creative thinking, engaged scholarship and diversity in thought.
 Graduates will lead the way as a new brand of professionals whose understanding of the liberal arts and commitment to a just world can build the cross-sector approaches necessary to solve pressing global, social, and environmental problems.

 An integrative, interdisciplinary learning environment, SIS offers the benefits of small, discussion-based courses while providing access to the academic resources of a large public research university.
 Drawing on its award-winning faculty, SIS provides students with transformative experiential learning opportunities including internships, field and international study, and independent research and service.
 Both the structure and curriculum of SIS prepare graduates who are engaged, well-rounded scholars who consistently assume leadership roles in the fields of business, law, government, healthcare, education, and the non-profit sector, among others.